chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 While you are able to get a compute node with [idev](https://docs.tacc.utexas.edu/software/idev/), you will have to monitor in the Terminal when you connect to the node and then submit your job.
 For greater productivity, it is recommended to submit your job using Slurm script.
 This way, you can request the compute node, submit your job and be alerted when it is complete.

-In this step, edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) and enter it at the command line.
+In this step, edit the below Slurm script using your TACC account information [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/).

 ```bash